Databases - By Title

 Index to medical reference materials, magazines, journals, newspapers, definitions, a drug finder, directories, and government information.
 Includes Gale Encyclopedia of Alternative Medicine, and health videos from Healthology, Inc., pamphlets and health-related articles from general interest publications.

-The Health Education Assets Library (HEAL) is a digital library of freely accessible, web-based multimedia teaching materials including teaching images, videos, animations, presentations, and audio files that support healthcare education, predominantly undergraduate medical education.
+The Health Education Assets Library (HEAL) is a digital library from the University of Utah of freely accessible, web-based multimedia teaching materials including teaching images, videos, animations, presentations, and audio files that support healthcare education, predominantly undergraduate medical education.

 Index to magazines and journals in the health and related fields, many articles available online.
 Provides access to the full-text of nursing and allied health journals, plus the personal health information sources in the Health Reference Center.